shruthi58/games/README.md

 # games
 rock paper scissors
 basic games to learn javascript.
-My first follow along project i did to learn javascript,an easy rock paper scissors game to get my foot into understanding how to work with javascript. follow along using freecodecamp video!

-ball slider game
- a basic game that I coded to implement basics of javascript. a silder with a ball moves as the game starts and using space bar user has to throw ball into a moving basket with 30 seconds.
-As the user goals the basket moves faster.

-shooting game
-As men fall from helicopter, a canon which can move using arrow keys has to be used to shoot the men.
-Have to shoot as many men as possible using spacebar within 30 secs! as the ball hits the men, the men disappear.
-The dimensions of the men and ball are calculated and as they cross each other, a hit is detected.
+I started to learn javascript by making projects.
+To get an idea as to how to do one, I followed a follow along tutorial and did a easy rock paper scissor game. [in branch rock-paper-scissors]

+The next project is a slider ball into a moving basket game.
+This I did after planning a basic game layout to get a easy grip to code in js and using event listeners. [in branch game1]

+The canon ball game shoots men as they fall from helicopter.
+This gave a good understanding in using vanilla js without any animation to move divs using arrow and space bar keys![in branch canon-game]